smithy-lang/smithy-rs/aws/sdk/examples/qldb/README.md

 This code example creates a low-level Amazon QLDB session against a ledger.

-Avoid using the QldbSession API directly.
-Instead, use a higher-level driver, such as the Amazon QLDB Driver for Rust.
+The QldbSession API is not intended to be used directly.
+Instead, we recommend using a higher-level driver, such as the Amazon QLDB Driver for Rust.

 ### Usage